cybelin/npm-logging-middleware-mysql/README.md

 # http-logger-mysql

 A middleware for logging HTTP requests and responses to a MySQL database.
+Includes also a middleware to block HTTP rquests from malicious IPs.
 Create the MySQL database first by executing the sql script

 ## Installation